What separates the successful small businesses from the struggling ones?

 The ability to make calm, intelligent business decisions—even in response to failures—takes the right mindset.
 It takes someone able to respond well under pressure, as well as someone who approaches business from the right angles.

 If that doesn’t sound like you (and let’s face it, stress gets to all of us sometimes), why not learn from the best?

-These are 11 of the best books on mindset, so that you can bring a productive attitude to running your business.
+These are 11 of the best books for business mindset, so that you can bring a productive attitude to running your business.